 These technologies need to be built responsibly, and this practice requires the cultivation of design research and advocacy.
 OpenDoTT addresses this on a systems level.
 By training the very people who develop and influence IoT technology, we can create positive change that starts at the drawing board.

 The program will be hosted across several locations with training by leading organisations in different fields.
 The doctoral researchers will begin at the University of Dundee to learn about design research, and then move to Mozilla’s office in Berlin to focus on internet health.
-Throughout their studies, they will receive training on open hardware from Officine Innesto; field research from Quicksand and STBY; internet policy from the Humboldt Institute for Internet and Society; responsible IoT from Thingscon; and usable security from SimplySecure.
+Throughout their studies, they will receive training on open hardware from Officine Innesto; field research from Quicksand and STBY; internet policy from the University of the Arts Berlin responsible IoT from Thingscon; and usable security from SimplySecure.